TheStalwart/tips-website/games/GearsOfWar.md

 "RAAM's Shadow" DLC is _extra content_ set in GoW universe.
 It's not included in Game Pass and needs to be purchased separately as "RAAM's Shadow: Pack 2" in Windows Store on Xbox One.
 It's notable for opportunity to play some missions as enemy faction, with first player controlling RAAM, and other players controlling Locust Elites.

+## Gears of War: Judgment

+This game is Xbox360 exclusive, also compatible with Xbox Series and Xbox One.

+The story of this game is related to first trilogy of mainline games, but is _extra content_ to be played _after_ Gears of War 3.

+Gameplay-wise, this game is also slightly different from mainline games, being a collection of loosely-connected short missions with optional extra challenge ("Declassified Missions").

+After collecting enough stars in the main campaign, an extra chapter "Aftermath" is unlocked, which is a more traditional Gears experience, and story-wise is an alternative view on events of Gears of War 3 campaign.

 ## Gears of War 4

 Playable on PC, Xbox Series and Xbox One.